 - Location: Mississauga

-- Distance to the CN Tower: With no traffic, a taxi will take 25 minutes and cost about US$50—but there's almost always delays.
-Instead, ride the UP Express train, which costs about US$9 each way for adults and takes just 25 minutes (it also has WiFi).
+- Distance to the CN Tower: With no traffic, a taxi will take 25 minutes and cost about $65 Canadian dollars—but there are almost always delays.
+Instead, ride the UP Express train, which costs CA$12.35 each way for adults and takes just 25 minutes (it also has WiFi).
 The train stops right near the CN Tower at Union Station.

 - Location: Toronto Islands

 - Distance to the CN Tower: It's a 25-minute walk if you take the pedestrian tunnel.
-You can also take the 90-second ferry, which is free for pedestrians, then hop in a US$5, cab from there.
+You can also take the 90-second ferry, which is free for pedestrians, then hop in an approximately CA$7 cab from there.

 - Location: Mount Hope, Hamilton

-- Distance to downtown Toronto: Most travelers rent cars to drive to Toronto from Hamilton, but you can also take Megabus, which costs US$8 each way.
-Taxis cost a flat $95 (Canadian).
+- Distance to downtown Toronto: Most travelers rent cars to drive to Toronto from Hamilton, but you can also take Megabus, which costs about CA$10 each way.
+Taxis cost a flat CA$95.

 - Location: Cheektowaga